 The teacher training bursary is paid by the University and students need to be enrolled.

-The University applies for the teacher training bursary on behalf of enrolled students.
+The University applies for the teacher training bursary on behalf of eligible students once they are enrolled onto a full-time teacher training course.
 Students receiving the bursary are then paid in instalments as per the DfE's guidance.
 No separate application is required.
 The University will calculate the bursary and applicants can expect to be notified before the course/programme starts.

 At a glance

 |Maximum value:||Up to £26,000 depending on course|

 |Open to:||Full-time UK/EU students|

 |The information on this page applies to students starting courses in these academic years (as indicated):||2020/21|